Research and essays about social, political and economic change

 State of the world population

 http://www.unfpa.org/swp/ from UN population fund.
-2007 report is about urbanization, 2008 is about culture, gender and human rights.
+2012 report is about family planning, human rights and development.

 .